Linear quantum systems: poles, zeros, invertibility and sensitivity: Invariant zeros and strong left invertibility

+invariant zeros of the linear quantum system are exactly the eigenvalues of $A_\ell$.
+Thus, $\lambda(A_\ell)$ is in the left-half plane, and the observer \eqref{eq:observer} is asymptotically stable. $\blacksquare$

 \bmrk The stable input observer \eqref{eq:observer} may not be a valid quantum-mechanical system as it may not satisfy the physical realizability conditions.
-Nevertheless, it is indeed a stable input observer if we focus on the {\it average} dynamics such as those given in Eq. \eqref{eq:real_sys_mean}.
-In other words, replacing $ \mbf{x}, \mbf{y}, \mbf{u} $ by their mean values $\langle \mbf{x} \rangle, \langle \mbf{y} \rangle,\langle \mbf{u} \rangle $, then we have $\langle\mbf{u}(t)\rangle - u_\ell(t) \to 0$ exponentially as $t\to \infty$.
+Nevertheless, it is indeed a stable input observer if we focus on the \emph{average} dynamics such as those given in Eq. \eqref{eq:real_sys_mean}.
+In other words, replacing $\mbf{x}, \mbf{y}, \mbf{u}$ by their mean values $\langle \mbf{x} \rangle, \langle \mbf{y} \rangle,\langle \mbf{u} \rangle $, then we have $\langle\mbf{u}(t)\rangle - u_\ell(t) \to 0$ exponentially as $t\to \infty$.
 In this case, it is a classical stable input observer for a linear classical system.
 However, due to the absence of the feedback gain matrix $K_\ell$, its form is still different from the one in \cite[Eq.
 (37)]{DD2023} (see also \cite{XS03}).
-Actually, it is the relation between the invariant zeros and the system poles of quantum linear systems that guarantees its stability. \emrk
+Actually, it is the pole-zero duality of linear quantum systems that guarantees the stability of the input observer \eqref{eq:observer}. \emrk

-In contrast to the stable input observer constructed above following the procedure in \cite{DD2023}, next we design another type of input observers for a.s.-left invertible linear quantum systems by means of quantum system inversion techniques \cite{GJN10}.
+In contrast to the stable input observer constructed above using the procedure in \cite{DD2023}, in the following we design another type of input observers for a.s.-left invertible linear quantum systems.
+Denote